-4 Exhibit 1 The term 'sustainable biomass' is used to describe organic material that is renewable, has a life-cycle carbon footprint equal or close to zero (including considerations for the opportunity cost of land), and for which the cultivation and harvesting practices used are mindful of ecological considerations such as biodiversity and health of the land and soil.
-2 Includes high-quality stemwood from forestry suitable for the timber and pulp & paper sectors (~10 EJ/year today, FAO Industrial Roundwood production less by-products used for energy).
+4 Exhibit The term 'sustainable biomass' is used to describe organic material that is renewable, has a life-cycle carbon footprint equal or close to zero (including considerations for the opportunity cost of land), and for which the cultivation and harvesting practices used are mindful of ecological considerations such as biodiversity and health of the land and soil.
+Includes high-quality stemwood from forestry suitable for the timber and pulp & paper sectors (~10 EJ/year today, FAO Industrial Roundwood production less by-products used for energy).
 This category also includes residues from forestry but excludes traditional fuelwood (~25 EJ/year today, assumed to reduce with modernisation) due to collection and sustainability assumance challenges.
-2 E.g. timber, pulp & paper, Based on current baryests from commercial forestry and includes if forestry additional bioth-quality debunded or uplicable if fore the forestry for the sector of the forestry is a commercial forestry and includes in the sector of the sector of the forestry is a commercial forestry in the sector of the sector of the forestry is a commercial forestry of the forestry is a commercial forestry in the sector of the forestry is a commercial forestry in the sector of the secto E.g., timber, pulp & paper.
+E.g. timber, pulp & paper, Rased on current baryests from commercial forestry and includes if forestry used for energy if forestry and includes to forestry includes to fore the forest of the forestry in the second E.g., timber, pulp & paper.
 Based on current harvests from commercial forestry; may increase if forestry additional high-quality stemwood could be made available if freed up land were dedicated to forestry.
-4 Additional supply from recycled materials (~4 EJ/year today).
+Additional supply from recycled materials (~4 EJ/year today).
 SOURCE: SYSTEMIQ analysis for ETC (2021)

-Exhibit 1.6 sets out a detailed comparison between our scenarios and the estimates produced by the IEA in their recently issued Net Zero by 2050 Roadmap.31 Overall the IEA's figures are close to our 'maximum potential scenario' and reflect many broadly similar assumptions, but with a few key differences:
+Exhibit 1.6 sets out a detailed comparison between our scenarios and the estimates produced by the IEA in their recently issued Net Zero by 2050 Roadmap.
+Overall the IEA's figures are close to our 'maximum potential scenario' and reflect many broadly similar assumptions, but with a few key differences:

 - On agricultural residues and municipal and industrial wastes, the IEA's estimate of 43 EJ per annum is significantly higher than our 'maximum potential' estimate of 26 EJ/year.
 Five EJ/year of the difference is due to the IEA's inclusion of a portion of the biomass currently used for traditional firewood.
 In addition, they make more optimistic assumptions about agricultural residues, where some studies have suggested that up to 30 EJ/year might be available.
-Our maximum of 12 EJ/year draws on those studies which apply stricter sustainability criteria, particularly relating to the percentage of residues that must be left on the ground to maintain soil quality.32 The IEA estimate also assumes significant investment to improve waste management, which is the key driver of the +5 EJ/year from municipal and industrial waste in our maximum potential estimate. - IEA estimates of woody biomass residues available for energy use are the same at about 20 EJ per annum. - The IEA does not consider aquatic sources of biomass such as macroalgae. - On biomass supply from dedicated land, the IEA's estimate of 40 EJ/year lies much closer to our maximum potential of 55 EJ/year than to our prudent estimate of 5-10 EJ/year.
+Our maximum of 12 EJ/year draws on those studies which apply stricter sustainability criteria, particularly relating to the percentage of residues that must be left on the ground to maintain soil quality.
+The IEA estimate also assumes significant investment to improve waste management, which is the key driver of the +5 EJ/year from municipal and industrial waste in our maximum potential estimate. - IEA estimates of woody biomass residues available for energy use are the same at about 20 EJ per annum. - The IEA does not consider aquatic sources of biomass such as macroalgae. - On biomass supply from dedicated land, the IEA's estimate of 40 EJ/year lies much closer to our maximum potential of 55 EJ/year than to our prudent estimate of 5-10 EJ/year.